leilacc/perspectives/README.md

 alternate articles using natural language processing tools like NLTK and Wordnet.
 We identify and display the largest semantic differences in the alternate articles.

-Planned next steps include integrating more APIs, and supplementing official news articles with high quality social media news/opinions (ie Twitter).
+Planned next steps include integrating more news APIs, and supplementing these official news articles with high quality social media news/opinions (ie Twitter).

 #### Fin